 I was still confident that I'd be feeling better by morning, even though the pressure was getting a little worse — it was annoying and a little painful, but if I sat down and crossed my legs I was okay.
-Around 7:00 or 7:30 pm, though, I started feeling some pain in my lower left abdomen, and then it got worse fast, and it started radiating around to my lower back on the left side.
+Around 7:00 or 7:30 pm, though, I started feeling some pain in my lower left abdomen.
+Next it got worse fast, and it started radiating around to my lower back on the left side.
 I took a couple Ibuprofen, hoping I could hold off whatever was going on, because I just knew all the stuff I was taking would kick in before long.

 My body has never felt such pain.

 It kept getting worse and I was literally rolling around on the bed moaning and trying different positions, then on the floor, trying to get the right pressure point on my back somehow.
 (I felt bad because the kids kept peeking their heads in my room, “You okay Mom?”
 I'd say, “Not really honey, please pray.”)
 I tried applying cold, I tried standing up and swaying, I tried walking, I tried lying still.
 I was even doing my labor breathing exercises.
 Nothing was helping.

 I was starting to think this could be a kidney stone along with a UTI, they say the pain is like labor (and they're right!), but this was even worse than labor pains because it didn't let up for even a moment, and it was excruciating.
 I gave it an 8 on the 1-10 pain scale.
 The pain got so bad that I started vomiting (so much for that nice dinner), and then there was a little blood in my urine.